-For this week's book of my #52in2021 challenge, I wanted to share an excerpt from a new memoir I happened upon last week written by cult survivor Charity Rissler titled “Where the Willow Weeps: The Inside Story of Growing Up in a Cult, and how I Found Freedom in Christ”.
+Today I want to share an excerpt from a new memoir I happened upon last week written by cult survivor Charity Rissler titled “Where the Willow Weeps: The Inside Story of Growing Up in a Cult, and how I Found Freedom in Christ.”

 Today I came across this paragraph, in the chapter when this brave woman begins to describe the pivotal moments that helped her eventually see that her beloved belief system was fatally flawed and that in fact she was trapped in a cult.
 Her words are startling similar to my own thought process while I was in the cult.
 Charity says,

 “I’d imagined that when people were leaving The Message, it was big as they let the doubt in, tasted what the world had to offer, and lost respect for themselves – that the rules and mockery surrounding their appearance had been too much for them to bear.
 I assumed that at some point, they wished for acceptance outside of our sphere, and that’s what pulled them away from the words they knew to be true.
 While that may be true of some, I never sat with them to hear their stories, but they were dead to me.
 Now here I was, risking alienation, listening to ‘blasphemies.’”

 These words resonated deeply with me, because I, too, believed that people who had left my cult were ones that had been snatched away by temptations of the world, or that the criticism they took from being set apart finally forced them to give into the pressure to conform and appear more “normal.”
 Never once did I actually sit and listen to an Exer’s story.
 I assumed they were wayward and dangerous.
 After all, I didn’t want to be corrupted by their new title of being a “bad influence.”